 In order to clarify the arguments, we prove the corresponding manifold results before proving the orbifold results.

-\begin{definition} A {\em weak graph manifold} is a compact orientable $3$-manifold $M$ for which there is a collection $\{T_i\}$ of disjoint embedded tori in $\Int(M)$ such that the connected components of the metric completion of $M - \bigcup_i T_i$ are Seifert-fibered $3$-manifolds (possibly with boundary). \end{definition}
+\begin{definition} A {\em weak graph manifold} is a compact orientable $3$-manifold $M$ for which there is a collection $\{T_i\}$ of disjoint embedded tori in $\Int(M)$ so that after splitting $M$ open along $\{T_i\}$, the result has connected components that are Seifert-fibered $3$-manifolds (possibly with boundary). \end{definition}

-Here ``metric completion'' refers to an arbitrary Riemannian metric on $M$.
+We do not assume that $M$ is connected.
+Here ``splitting $M$ open along $\{T_i\}$'' means taking the metric completion of $M - \bigcup_i T_i$ with respect to an arbitrary Riemannian metric on $M$.

 \begin{remark} In the definition of a weak graph manifold, we could have instead required that the connected components of the metric completion of $M - \bigcup_i T_i$ are circle bundles over surfaces.
 This would give an equivalent notion, since any Seifert-fibered $3$-manifold can be cut along tori into circle bundles over surfaces. \end{remark}